liusihan/seGMM/README.md

 ```
 to print a list of all command-line options.
 If these commands fail with an error, then something as gone wrong during the installation process.

-Now we describe the different parameters needed in seGMM.

 ## Parameters